About the Council of Accountable Physician Practices

 Integrated or organized systems of care will drive movement toward providing superior health care for patients, combining high quality and service with affordability.

-CAPP promotes the superior performance of our physician-led medical groups and health systems in providing patient-centered medical care that maximizes the quality and duration of life and enhances the health of our patients and entire community.
+CAPP promotes the superior performance of our physician-led medical groups and health systems in providing patient-centered medical care that maximizes the quality and duration of life and enhances the health of our patients and entire communities.

 We advocate for five attributes of high-performing health care delivery systems: